AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/templates-console.md

 ## Overview {#overview}

-When creating a page you need to select a template.
+When creating a page, you need to select a template.
 The page template is used as the base for the new page.
 [AEM's editable templates](/help/implementing/developing/components/templates.md) can define the structure of the resultant page, any initial content, and the components that can be used (design properties).

 Content authors are presented with a selection of available templates when they [create new pages in the sites console.](/help/sites-cloud/authoring/sites-console/creating-pages.md) Templates can be used to create pages that are editable with: